2019 Maize Maze - Now Closed

 Sundays & Bank Holidays: 10:30am to 2:00pm (last admission is 2:00pm)

-The Maize Maze is open from July in time for the school summer holidays and will remain open through until September.
+The Maize Maze is open from late July in time for the school summer holidays and will remain open through until late September.
 Please note, times are subject to change.

 How can I find you?